Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 This report displays all of the releases and sprints defined for the current product in the order they appear in the release/sprint hierarchy.
-The release\'s details are displayed, along with sub-tables containing the list of requirements added, mapped test cases, test runs executed, incidents resolved, attached documents, scheduled tasks and the change history:
+The release's details are displayed, along with sub-tables containing the list of requirements added, mapped test cases, test runs executed, incidents resolved, attached documents, scheduled tasks and the change history: